Sign & Spirit: For the Parish

 The prayers are led by the children, with short videos on the screen and candles lit for each intercession.
 For peace.
 For hope.
 For the sick.
 For the dead.
 The Peace follows with great warmth and much movement.Sign & Spirit embraces creative forms of worship, unencumbered by expectations of genre.
 Incense, video, procession, music, stations, actions.
 Diverse not ashamed.

 Alleluia!
 Sing to Jesus! is sung.
 Incense is used as the gifts are brought to the table.
 The Eucharistic prayer today is A2 with a preface that reflects the theme of the service.
-Women and Men, Priest, Deacon and Server (one of the youth group) stand at the Altar together as the great sanctus bell is rung and the body and blood is lifted for all.Sign & Spirit has a focus on parish renewal, although it is not limited to the parish.
+Women and Men, Priest, Deacon and Server (one of the youth group) stand at the Altar together as the great sanctus bell is rung by the children and the body and blood is lifted for all.Sign & Spirit has a focus on parish renewal, although it is not limited to the parish.
 Within this the sacraments are seen as the living heart of church life.

 As the people come for communion, adults and children, some make their way to the back for prayer and anointing.
 Responding to God in different ways, but all come to receive with hands open.
 How Deep the Father's Love for Us is sung - some hands are raised higher.Sign & Spirit expects God to meet with people, in the congregation, in the community, on the streets, through prayer, gift, worship and sacrament.
 Sign & Spirit encourages people to pray for and share with one another.